 A third way

 It took me too long to discover that I actually could get started with all-grain brewing without having to clear out my living room and forking out a lot of money on new gear.
-I discovered 1-gallon recipes using a method that has become more and more popular for new brewers: Brew-In-A-Bag.
-The process is simple: you steep your grains to extract the sugars, remove the kettle and get going with your boil, as I outlined in yesterday’s lesson.
-Using a grain bag is optional (I’ll cover this off later this week), but the benefits going small are huge.
+I discovered 1-gallon recipes using a method that has become popular with brewers: Brew-In-A-Bag.
+The process is simple: you steep your grains to extract the sugars, remove the kettle and get going with your boil, as I outlined earlier.
+Using a grain bag is optional (I’ll cover this off later this week), but the benefits of going small are huge.

 Here’s why we’re going to learn to make beer using small 1-gallon batch sizes:

 I can’t begin to tell you how awesome it was the first time I cooled 1.25 gallons of hot wort in an ice bath.
 I got the wort down to pitching temperature more quickly than I ever could 5 gallons.
 On average, it takes me 20 minutes to chill the wort down to 20ºC (68ºF).
 Transferring to the fermentor is also quicker, as is all the clean-up.
 Sure, I’m not saving hours, but there’s no doubt that small batch brewing is a more efficient process on brew day.
 The real time-saver, of course, comes on bottling day.
 When you’re bottling 6 bottles instead of 38 (500ml), you feel the difference right away.
 Not to mention the fact that you’re not lugging around or cleaning a massive 5-gallon carboy.